EXPLAINER: `Willfulness' key to 2nd trial over Floyd killing

 AP Legal Affairs Writer

-Prosecutors in the federal trial of three former Minneapolis police officers accused in George Floyd’s killing must convince jurors that the officers “willfully” deprived Floyd of his civil rights.
+Prosecutors in the federal trial of three former Minneapolis police officers accused in George Floyd’s killing needed to convince jurors that the officers “willfully” deprived Floyd of his civil rights.

-It’s a significant challenge.
+It was a significant challenge.
 Jurors are likely to struggle with the concept as they deliberate, much as courts have for a century.
+Deliberations are expected to begin Wednesday.
 Here’s a look at the charges and how “willfulness” applies:

 WHAT CHARGES DO THE OFFICERS FACE?